czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 "How can I prove myself?"

 "You are the messiah.
 You were born to save the world.
 I can feel the end coming soon, and it is up to you to stop it.
-When you have succeeded---and only then---you will have my love, and the gratitude of millions."
+When you have succeeded—and only then—you will have my love, and the gratitude of millions."

 "But what must I do?
 And when?"